 Naomi Hawkins's research focuses on the interaction of law and biomedical science, particularly around intellectual property rights.
 She uses traditional legal research and empirical methods to investigate the impact of human gene patents on the development of translational outcomes of genetics and genomics research.
 She is also interested in the ways in which data sharing practices intersect with intellectual property rights in science.
-She is a founding member of SCuLe, Science, Culture and the Law at Exeter.
+She is also Director of SCuLe, Science, Culture and the Law at Exeter.

 Dr Hawkins is currently funded by the ESRC Future Leaders Research scheme for her project "The Impact of Patents on Translational Research - Non-Invasive Prenatal Diagnosis in Europe and the US".

 External Positions and Appointments

 Research Associate at HeLEX - Centre for Health Law and Emerging Technologies, University of Oxford

 Research Fellow at the Oxford Intellectual Property Research Centre, University of Oxford